 I thought it would be helpful to create a resource page that food bloggers can use to see the products and services that I use with my blog.
 The list will be continually evolving as I find different resources that are worth mentioning.

 Disclaimer: Please note that some of the links below are affiliate links and I will earn a commission if you purchase through those links.
-I use all of the products listed below and recommend them because they are helpful and are companies that I trust, not because of the commissions that I may earn from you using these products.
-Please let me know if you have any questions about anything listed below.
-I’ll do my best to follow up with you and answer your question.
+I use all of the products listed below and recommend them because they are companies that I have found helpful and trustworthy.
+Please let me know if you have any questions about anything listed below!

 Getting Started with your own Food Blog

 Bluehost – Bluehost was our hosting company for the first two years of Pinch of Yum.
 They offer a slick and easy way to get up and running with your blog on WordPress.
-Bluehost has free domain name registration, is priced amazing, and offers great costumer service.
+Bluehost has free domain name registration, is amazingly affordable, and is the perfect place to start.
 The whole hosting-domain-Wordpress-website-language-stuff can be kind of confusing at first.
 Check out the How to Start a Food Blog page if you want a step-by-step run down of how to start your own blog using Bluehost.

-The Thesis Theme for WordPress – The Thesis Theme has been a winner for us!
-My husband and I went back and forth on what we should do when we were considering updating Pinch of Yum.
+The Thesis Theme for WordPress – The Thesis Theme was the theme we used for the first three years of Pinch of Yum.
+Bjork and I went back and forth on what we should do when we were considering moving Pinch of Yum from Tumblr to WordPress.
 Should we hire a designer (expensive!) or use a theme?
 After a lot of research we found that The Thesis Theme was one of the best themes out there.
 It’s great for improving page ranking in Google and making easy updates and changes to your blog.
 It also has a great forum to call on if you ever need any help.
+The only reason we switched to Genesis was because the designer we hired preferred using it and we wanted to become familiar with another popular theme for WordPress.

 Free Themes for WordPress – WordPress has thousands of free themes available if you’re not interested in purchasing a “premium” theme right away.
 It’s a great place to start if you’re looking to start your blog without spending a lot of money right off the bat.
 Be sure to do some research and check the theme’s rating before you download it and install it onto your blog.
-I’d pass on any theme with three stars or less.
+I would recommend looking for themes with a four or five star rating.

 CrashPlan Plus – When I was a senior in college my computer crashed and I lost everything.
 Papers, lesson plans from student teaching, and worst of all, every single picture I had taken over the past two years (including all the pictures from my 3 month trip to Spain).
 Needless to say, I’m pretty intentional about backing up all of my files now.
 CrashPlan is a super slick program that runs in the background of my computer and creates a backup every 15 minutes.
-Now, if my computer crashes (or I spill a mug of coffee on it), I don’t have to worry about losing my documents and photos.
+Now, if my computer crashes, or I spill a mug of coffee on it, ahem, I don’t have to worry about losing my documents and photos.
 I use the CrashPlan+ Unlimited plan.

 Vaultpress – Vaultpress is the company we use to backup the Pinch of Yum WordPress account.
 Pinch of Yum has over 300 pages and posts that we’ve written over the past three years.
 The blog has also helped us generate some extra income as well.
 My point?
 It would really stink if something happened where Pinch of Yum was wiped out and we lost everything.
 Vaultpress ensures that if that something like that did happen we’d be able to recovery everything from a backup.
 If you’re looking for a more cost effective solution check out BlogVault.

-Tips for Monetizing – Every month we write a post about the different ways that we’re making money with this blog.
+Tips for Monetizing – Every month Bjork writes a post about the different ways that we’re making money with this blog.
+Our hope with is to provide readers with information and inspiration.
+We definitely don’t pretend to have any “secrets” to blogging.
 If you’re interested in monetizing your blog you can click here to check out our monthly reports.
-We’re not going to get rich (we earned $21.97 in our first month), but it’s nice to make some extra money from an enjoyable hobby!
+In our first month (August, 2011), we earned a whopping $21.97.
+We’ve since been able to grow that significantly, but even if you don’t plan to get rich from blogging, hopefully the reports can show you some ways to make a little extra money from an enjoyable hobby.

 Food Photography Tools